What is it?

 - File Type: the studentcentral assignment tool accepts any file type of any size although the ‘inline grading’ function (see details below) may not be available.

 - Group submissions: the studentcentral assignment tool can handle group submissions and offers tutors flexibility in whether group members receive the same mark or different marks.
+See bottom of the page for the settings you use to enable the group submission function.

 - Double Marking/Delegated Grading: when creating a studentcentral submission point, tutors can delegate marking workloads which is particularly useful with large student cohorts and multiple markers (see below for more details).